 Under the Supreme Court of Zambia Act, this is an appeal against the decision of a High Court Judge refusing to grant leave to bring judicial review proceedings.
-Under the Rules of the Supreme Court of England which apply to supply and cassus omissus in our own rules of practice and procedure, this would be a renewal of the application for leave to the appellate court.
+Under the Rules of the Supreme Court of England which apply to supply any cassus omissus in our own rules of practice and procedure, this would be a renewal of the application for leave to the appellate court.
 The issue was whether the learned judge below was wrong to refuse to grant leave and whether we should now do so in the particular circumstances of this case.

-The facts and circumstances of the case appear to be common cause, and are to be distilled from the Notice of application for leave to apply for judicial review, the affidavit filed in support, and the report of the constitutional Review Commission (the Mwanakatwe Commission) together with Government Paper No. 1 of 1995 (the White Paper).

-The last named two documents were not filed with the court which was requested to take judicial notice of these published public documents.
-The Notice of Application is worth reproducing and was in the following terms:
+The facts and circumstances of the case appear to be common cause, and are to be distilled from the Notice of Application for Leave to apply for judicial review, the affidavit filed in support, and the Report the Constitutional Review commission (the Mwanakatwe Commission) together with Government Paper No. 1 of 1995 (the White The last named two documents were not filed with the court which was requested to take judicial notice of these published public documents.
+The Notice of Application is worth reproducing and was in the following terms: --